Our recommendations are independently selected and dentist-approved. We may earn a commission if you buy something. Why trust us?

 It could also be argued that the enhanced real-time tracking, reporting and OLED display available on the iO would bring benefits.
 There is some possible truth to this.
 But, the Genius AI has real-time tracking.
 It just lacks some of the minor enhancements the iO offers in the app.
 Even then, it is not the brush cleaning any better, it is you being educated on how to use the brush more effectively.

-Is one better priced than the other?
+Is one priced better than the other?

 Yes.